 Although it may seem like a dated medium next to modern technologies like the internet, radios still play an essential role in the world today, and many technologies would not have been possible without it.

 Radios are still a valuable source of information in places where reliable news is scarce.
 Emergency radios like the X-Talker T65VPP two-way radio still prove essential in crises.
 They are crucial when a mobile network is down, or a telephone line is cut.
-Take a look at a brief history of radio to gain a better appreciation for how far technology has come.
+Take a look at a brief history of radio or the evolution of radio communication to gain a better appreciation for how far technology has come.

 Long before mobile phones and the internet, radio was the first wireless mode of communication.
 The idea of wireless communication led to experiments with wireless telegraphy in the 1830s through the ground and in water.